 The data group \$freeze specifies frozen orbitals, in the above syntax by irreducible representations.
-The symmetry-independent and for standard-applications recommended syntax is implicit core=5 virt=2 traloop n specifies the number of loops (or 'passes') over occupied orbitals, n, performed in the mpgrad run: the more passes the smaller file space requirements-but CPU time will go up.
+The symmetry-independent and for standard-applications recommended syntax is

+'''

+implicit core=5 virt=2

+'''

 This will freeze the 5 lowest occupied and 2 highest virtual orbitals (alpha and beta count as one in UHF cases).
 Note that degenerate orbitals count twice (e representations), thrice (t representations) etc. Note: In case of gradient calculations frozen core orbitals are not regarded by mpgrad, moreover freezing of virtual orbitals is generally not supported by mpgrad.